Joseph Cuffari: DHS Inspector General

 Cuffari was nominated by Donald Trump and was confirmed by a voice vote in the U.S. Senate as the Department of Homeland Security (DHS) Inspector General (IG) on July 25, 2019.
 Upon being confirmed he pledged to continue unannounced inspections of immigration detention facilities.

 Cuffari rejected his staff's recommendation to investigate what role the United States Secret Service played in the forcible clearing of protesters from Lafayette Square during the Donald Trump photo op at St. John's Church in June 2020.

-Cuffari also sought to limit the scope of the investigation into the spread of COVID-19 within the Secret Service, which had been attributed to the Trump Re-Election Campaign not following COVID guidelines.
+Cuffari also sought to limit the scope of the investigation into the spread of COVID-19 within the Secret Service, which had been attributed to the Trump Re-Election Campaign's not following COVID guidelines.
 It was later reported that 881 employees of the Secret Service had been infected with COVID, more than 11% of the agency.

 Following Brian Murphy's September 2020 whistleblower complaint about Chad Wolf, Ken Cuccinelli, and Kirstjen Nielsen politicizing Department of Homeland Security assets to support the views of both Stephen Miller and Donald Trump, Cuffari began his inspector general (IG) investigation into alleged misconduct at Department of Homeland Security (DHS) after the November 2020 elections.
-The DHS Office of Intelligence & Analysis released no "intelligence products specific for the January 6", 2021 attack on the capitol.
+The DHS Office of Intelligence & Analysis released no "intelligence products specific for the January 6", 2021 attack on the Capitol.
 On April 27, 2021, Brian Volsky, the former head of the DHS inspector general's whistleblower protection unit, filed a memo with CIGIE accusing Cuffari and James Read, who was the DHS IG counsel to Cuffari and Kristen Fredricks (who was Cuffari's DHS IG chief of staff) of mishandling Brian Murphy's complaints.